tc39/proposal-measure/README.md

 * `usage`, the type of thing being measured.
 Useful for localization.

+### Precision
+A big question is how we should handle precision.
+Currently this explainer assumes precision means fractional digits, not because it seems good but instead because it seems least-bad.
+[The Java Units of Measurement API](https://unitsofmeasurement.github.io/unit-api/) appears to resolve this problem by not handling precision at all.

 ## Constructor

 * `Measure(value, {unit, precision, exponent, usage})`.
 Constructs a Measure with `value` as the numerical value of the Measure and `unit` as the unit of measurement, with the optional `precision` parameter used to specify the precision of the measurement.
 In the case of `unit` values indicating mixed units, the `value` is given in terms of the quantity of the *largest* unit.
 If no unit is provided, the value of unit is "dimensionless".
+Exponent indicates the power to which the underlying unit is raised; `exponent` of 2 on an object with "centimeter" as the `unit` value indicates centimeter-squared.

 The object prototype would provide the following methods: